 - Buy a large compost bin at a store such as Home Depot and put it in a shady spot in your yard.

 - Add grass clippings, leaves, and food scraps (fruits, vegetables, egg shells, coffee grounds, and tea bags are great but milk and meat are a no-no).

 - Water the compost to keep it damp but not wet (dry materials don’t compost well).

-- Add some large red worms (bought at a bait shop) to speed up the composting process.
+- Add some large red worms (available at a bait shop or on Amazon) to speed up the composting process.

 - Turn the compost over once a week with a shovel.

 - When the materials break down into rich compost, move it into the garden so your plants flourish.

 4. Create Marble Paintings